Hampi: Virupaksha temple and market complex

 The Virupaksha temple is the oldest shrine, the principal destination for pilgrims and tourists, and remains a Hindu worship site.
 Parts of the Shiva, Pampa and Durga temples existed in the 11th-century; it was extended during the Vijayanagara era.
 The temple is a collection of smaller temples, a regularly repainted, 50 m high gopuram, a Hindu monastery dedicated to Vidyaranya of Advaita Vedanta tradition, a water tank (Manmatha), a community kitchen, other monuments and a 750 m-long ruined stone market with a monolithic Nandi shrine on the east end.

+Erotic relief sculptures on the exterior stone walls of the Virupaksha Temple, showcasing the diverse iconographic traditions of the Vijayanagara Empire.

 The temple faces eastwards, aligning the sanctums of the Shiva and Pampa Devi temples to the sunrise; a large gopuram marks its entrance.
 The superstructure is a pyramidal tower with pilastered storeys on each of which is artwork including erotic sculptures.
 The gopuram leads into a rectangular court that ends in another, smaller gopuram dated to 1510 CE.
 To its south side is a 100-column hall with Hindu-related reliefs on all four sides of each pillar.
 Connected to this public hall is a community kitchen, a feature found in other major Hampi temples.
 A channel is cut into the rock to deliver water to the kitchen and the feeding hall.
 The courtyard after the small gopuram has dipa-stambha (lamp pillar) and Nandi.